LMZZML/PriSTI/README.md

 # PriSTI: A Conditional Diffusion Framework for Spatiotemporal Imputation

-This is the code for our proposed framework GSTI.
+This is the code for our proposed framework PriSTI.
 We only provided a part of code about the experiments on AQI-36.
 The complete code will be released after the paper is published.